-Question Answer Answer 11 Explain your approach to creating set design for this extract, giving examples as to why it would be appropriate.
-Allow credit for any discussion of this could be reinterpreted/reimagined given the number of changes of location demanded by the extract.
-23-25 Shows a sophisticated practical understanding of design elements and offers creative solutions Comprehensive discussion of design elements showing sophisticated understanding of how they could be used.
-Excellent, practical suggestions with sustained and 20-22 Shows a perceptive practical understanding of design elements and offers creative solutions • An assured discussion of design elements showing perceptive understanding of how they could be used. • Insightful practical suggestions with frequent and well-selected references to the extract.
-17-19 Shows a detailed practical understanding of design elements and offers solutions • An effective discussion of design elements showing detailed understanding of how they could be used. • Well-formulated ideas although there may be scope for further refinement; consistent and appropriate references to the extract.
-14-16 Shows secure understanding of design elements and offers some solutions A consistent understanding of the design elements which is mostly viable; there may be some suggestions of how they could be used A good level of detail with some appropriate references to the extract.
-Varia which of ho A good level of detail with some appropriate references to the extract.
-Shows some understanding of design elements Variable understanding of design elements some of which are viable; there may be limited suggestions of how they could be used A focus on the more obvious aspects of the extract.
-Shows undeveloped/superficial understanding of design elements A focus partially formulated ideas a bout design.
-8-10 Shows undeveloped/superficial understanding of design elements A few partially formulated ideas about design elements.
+Question Answer Marks 11 our approach to creating set design for this extract, giv as to why it would be appropriate. ing 25 it for any discussion of this could be reinterpreted/reimagine or of changes of location demanded by the extract. ed given 23-25 Shows a sophisticated practical understanding of design elements and offers creative solutions Comprehensive discussion of design elements showing sophisticated understanding of how they could be used.
+Excellent, practical suggestions with sustained and detailed reference to the extract. uo 20-22 Shows a perceptive practical understanding of design elements and offers creative solutions An assured discussion of design elements showing perceptive understanding of how they could be used.
+Insightful practical suggestions with frequent and well-selected references to the extract.
+Upper band - application 17-19 Shows a detailed practical understanding of design elements and offers solutions An effective discussion of design elements showing detailed understanding of how they could be used.
+Well-formulated ideas although there may be scope for further refinement; consistent and appropriate references to the extract.
+14-16 Shows secure understanding of design elements and offers some solutions A consistent understanding of the design elements which is mostly viable; there may be some suggestions of how they could be used A good level of detail with some appropriate references to the extract. anding 11-13 Shows some understanding of design elements Variable understanding of design elements some of which are viable; there may be limited suggestions of how they could be used A focus on the more obvious aspects of the extract.
+Middle band - understanding 8-10 Shows undeveloped/superficial understanding of design elements A few partially formulated ideas about design elements.
 A superficial approach to design elements based mostly on description with little reference to the extract.
+Middle

 Question Answer Marks 11 5-7 Identifies one or two examples of design elements Rudimentary suggestions based on isolated references to the extract.
-Response is predominantly narrative. -ower band - dentification 2-4 Simplistic response Shows little understanding of design elements.
+Response is predominantly narrative. band - cation 2-4 Simplistic response Shows little understanding of design elements.
 Response may be typified by a sketch only with no supporting detail.
-Lower 0/1 No answer/insufficient response to meet the criteria in the band above.
+Lower ba identific 0/1 No answer/insufficient response to meet the criteria in the band above.